1. WHAT IS THE ASIAN AMERICAN WRITERS' WORKSHOP?

 4. WHY DOES THIS FELLOWSHIP EXIST?
 WHAT IS THE MISSION AND CONCEPT BEHIND IT?

 a.
-We want to provide emerging writers with publication opportunities at The Margins and engagement with a vital community.
 We know many writers are often working alone, shuffling between numerous editors and without a stable home for their published work.
 That's where The Margins Fellowship comes in.
 We know that publication is important, valuable, and logistically difficult and that writers need to find both a home for their work and a place where they are not alone.
+We also know that community is important.
+Coming into the fellowship as part of a cohort has given past fellows invaluable support and friendship that continue to shape their writing careers.
+Not only that, but fellows are integrated into the work we do at AAWW, building relationships with staff and the larger AAWW community of writers.
 We've spent nearly 25 years building community and incubating emerging writers and we hope we can help include you.

 b.
 We want you to use our institutional resources for your own literary career.
-Through The Margins Fellowship, the AAWW can offer emerging writers an apprenticeship model that provides resources that they can take advantage of—such as publishing and curatorial opportunities, free workshops and trainings, and programming opportunities in our event space.
+Through The Margins Fellowship, the AAWW can offer emerging writers an apprenticeship model that provides resources that they can take advantage of—such as access to workshops and trainings, publication opportunities, and programming opportunities in our event space.
 We’re granting the institutional footprint of an arts nonprofit to emerging writers who often find themselves without any connection to an institutional base or a network.

 c.
 We want you to build your personal brand and publishing portfolio.
 We live in the age of the writer as curator, entrepreneur, editor, publisher, instigator, multi-media worker, and self-brander—an era where the best thing for a young writer to do is to start their own reading series or their own literary journal or small magazine.
 The Margins Fellowship seeks to foster and incubate emerging writers so they can establish their presence in the literary scene and connect to other writers.
 We want to give an artist who is interested in developing their role as a curator a chance to develop themselves, armed with the resources of a literary arts institution.